my-realm/musings/current-medical-industry.md

 1. Adding hidden costs, surcharges, and other unnecessary fees on the bill

-    Certain corporate hospitals and clinics have been adding extra costs and fees by performing unnecessary medical procedures on patients, so as to increase the billed amount to become greater than Rs.
-50,000.00 per business transaction with a patient.
+    Certain corporate hospitals and clinics have been adding extra costs and fees by performing unnecessary medical procedures on patients, so as to cause the billed amount to become greater than Rs.
+50,000.00 (Rupees fifty thousand) per business transaction with a patient.
 The final billed amount also includes hidden costs and variety of illegitimate surcharges in the post-paid bill which, are suddenly sprung upon the unassuming Consumer after the unfairly charged goods and services are said to have been "rendered in good-faith."

 1. Not providing a proper and fair invoice to the paying customer, for exploiting tax loopholes